andypowe11/vCloudDirector-Docker-Swarm/README.md

 * Persistent storge - no there isn't any currently!
 * Hybrid swarms - building a cluster across vCloud Director / vCloud Air and AWS.
+See https://github.com/andypowe11/AWS-Docker-Swarm for an AWS CloudFormation template to build the equivalent cluster in AWS.